tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@khusharth/index.md

 I am a quick learner and always curious to learn new technologies.

 I enjoy the process of creating beautiful websites from designing to deploying it in the end.

 ## why are you taking this challenge?

-I need an internship in June 2020.
+I need an internship in July 2020.

 To get out of my comfort zone and improve myself.